Fireclaw2k/B.S.-Card-Game-using-JavaScript/README.md

 # B.S.-Card-Game-using-JavaScript
+***ATTENTION ---> PLEASE CLICK ON EDIT REAME.md AND NOT TO VIEW REGULAR VIEW AS THE TEXT BELOW IS NOT DISPLAYING PROPERLY

 This is the pre-development of the B.S.
 Card Game using JavaScript.
 Much help and input would be appreciated as I'm a beginner to intermediate level at JavaScript and Object Oriented Programming.